etmendz/game-console-dice/README.md

 Be sure to run the dotnet publish commands above in the same folder where the GameConsoleDice project is.

-Although the GameConsoleDice and GameLibraryDice projects are native AOT compatible/ready, publishing to a native AOT build is not required.
+Although the GameConsoleDice project is native AOT compatible/ready, publishing to a native AOT build is not required.

 ## Tools
 Scripts are provided to help publish native AOT versions for the following RIDs: